aiida-vasp/aiida-vasp/docs/source/concepts/potentials.rst

 How to access uploaded potentials and search?
 ---------------------------------------------

-The data structure used to find and retrieve potentials is called :py:class:`aiida_vasp.data.potcar.PotcarData` and can be accessed through AiiDA's data factory as ``DataFactory('vasp.potcar')``.
+The data structure used to find and retrieve potentials is called :py:class:`PotcarData<aiida_vasp.data.potcar.PotcarData>` and can be accessed through AiiDA's data factory as ``DataFactory('vasp.potcar')``.
 This class provides shortcuts for simple or frequent cases, for complex queries, please refer to the `AiiDA documentation`_ on querying the provenance graph.

 Find potentials by properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^